larq/compute-engine/README.md

   is available in [Larq Zoo](https://github.com/larq/zoo) and can be used seamlessly with LCE.
-- LCE provides a custom [MLIR-based model converter](./docs/mlir_converter.md) which is fully compatible with Tensorflow Lite and performs additional network level optimizations for Larq models.
+- LCE provides a custom [MLIR-based model converter](./docs/mlir_converter.md) which is fully compatible with TensorFlow Lite and performs additional network level optimizations for Larq models.

 ## Performance